Abhiram010/etailors/readme.md

  - Sign up page
  - Login page
  - Indivisual product pages (6)

+***Note: All images are optimized for better loading time,Some might be missed or still not optimized properly Which increase the loading time.***
 **You can find All Screenshots in Screenshots folder**

 **Index page**